-• Intergovernmental cooperation opportunities between the Town of Caledonia, Columbia County, the City of Portage, and other adjacent governmental units utilized to the fullest extent possible.
+• Intergovernmental cooperation opportunities between Columbia County, local municipalities, the region, the state, tribal governments, and other adjacent governmental units should be utilized to the fullest extent possible.

 7.2 INTERGOVERNMENTAL COOPERATION GOALS AND OBJECTIVES

 Goal 1: Establish mutually beneficial intergovernmental relations with other units of government.